 The same "regulation without representation" also exists at the state level.
 This is something I would watch closely.

 I support quality public education and school choice.
 I've been a teacher and know the challenges.
+I was endorsed By WEA in 2018 when I ran for the House 24 seat.

 Article 7, Sec.
 1 of the WY Constitution states: "The legislature shall provide for the establishment and maintenance of a complete and uniform system of public instruction, embracing free elementary schools of every needed kind and grade, a university with such technical and professional departments as the public good may require and the